organix/mycelia/OED.md

 If the _length_ is 0, there is no _size_ field (and no _data_).
 The extension encoding includes a _meta_ field, which is an arbitrary (OED-encoded) _Value_.
-An extension BLOB _meta_ value cannot be, or contain, another extention BLOB.
 The extension may be converted to a _String_ by treating the octets of the entire encoded value (including the Extention BLOB type prefix) as code-points.